kendimaru/textfile/README.rst

 --------------------------------------------
 Kenjimaru, the author of this document, I am Japanese and am not familiar to English.

-So, if you read this document, and find anything to fix, feel free to contact me, and I will appreciate.
+If you read this document, and find anything should be fixed, feel free to contact me, and I will appreciate.